ton-blockchain/benchmark-contracts/README.md

     retranslator.fc](contracts/retranslator.fc#L19) - the maximum number
     of retranslator id.
 Roughly, how much retranslators to use.
 -   `max_counters` [in retranslator.fc](contracts/retranslator.fc#L20)
     -   the maximum number of counter. id.
 Making it large will sometimes decrease the frequency of reports to the master counter.
 -   `monkey_mode` [in retranslator.fc](contracts/retranslator.fc#L18) - if
     set to -1 (true), the system will switch to the mode when the retranslator self-destructs after the hop.
 This is designed to reduce the state change in the block (the contract will be uninit-\>uninit, instead of uninit-\>init), reduce the cost and increase TPS.
--   `txs_per_report` [in utils.fc](contracts/imports/utils.fc#L7) - how
-    much txs a counter will add when receiving a report from retranslator.
 -   `master_report_timestep` [in utils.fc](contracts/imports/utils.fc#L3)
     -   the time required to pass for a Counter to report again to master.
 -   `count_report_as_tx` [in counter.fc](contracts/counter.fc#L18) - if
     set to -1 (true), counter will count the message from the retranslator as hop.
+-   `history_step` [in
+    master\_counter.fc](contracts/master_counter.fc#L13) \- the
+    discreteness with which transactions will be written in the history dictionary.

 ##### On start, in external: